The Programme / Social equality

 • Follow the “housing first” strategy used in parts of the US to curb homelessness and provide a combination of social housing and low-barrier shelters to get homeless off of the street providing support for municipalities to create housing and shelters until 2030.

-• Ensure the most vulnerable children for poverty (from Albanian and travelling Roma families) receive special attention with regards to kindergarten, school integration and language apprehension.
+• Ensure the most vulnerable children for poverty (from Albanian and travelling Roma families) receive special attention with regards to kindergarten, school integration and language apprehension with benefits tied to active attendance

-• Investigate the feasibility and effects of switching to a universal basic income including doing so as within the Schengen zone.
+• Investigate the feasibility and potential effects of instituting an universal basic income including doing so as within the EU.

 Generational integration